Skip to main content

 • Concurrency: deal with multi-threaded paradigms

-The façade pattern is one of the structural software design patterns.
-This pattern hides the complexity of subsystems away from the implementor (client) and it provides an easy-to-use interface to the client.
+The facade pattern is a structural design pattern.
+It hides the complexity of subsystems from the client and hands them a simple interface instead.

 TypeScript implementation

-The adapter pattern could be implemented in any programming language, including vanilla JavaScript as well but I thought it'd be interesting to see how a TypeScript implementation would look like.
+The facade pattern could be implemented in any language, including vanilla JavaScript.
+But I thought it’d be interesting to see how a TypeScript version would look.

-It goes without saying that should you want to get the JavaScript implementation, just transpile the TypeScript code to JavaScript, either to ES2015 or to ES5.
+Should you want the JavaScript version, just transpile the TypeScript code to JavaScript, either to ES2015 or to ES5.

-Let's imagine that we are working on a simple Football Manager type application.
-In order for players of this application to be able to sign a player to their team, a few checks would have to be in place.
-In this example we'll make two checks: validate if a particular team has sufficient funds to purchase a player and we also need to make sure that the given player has no active contract.
-These two checks will come from two, different (imaginary) subsystems.
+Imagine we’re building a simple Football Manager type application.
+For players to sign someone to their team, a few checks need to happen.
+We’ll make two: verify the team has enough funds to buy the player, and confirm the player has no active contract.
+These two checks come from two different (imaginary) subsystems.

 // subsystem1.ts